loicfrering/backbone.datagrid/README.md

 Columns definitions
 -------------------

-You can customize the datagrid using columns definition.
+You can customize the datagrid with columns definition.
 It is an array of definitions, one for each column you want to see in the datagrid.
-If no definition is passed to the datagrid, a default column definition is gonna be created for you for each property of the model managed by the collection you passed to the datagrid.
+If no definition is passed to the datagrid, a default column definition is going to be created for you for each property of the model managed by the collection you passed to the datagrid.